chirino/scalamd/README.md

-# Circumflex — lightweight Scala-based Web framework and ORM
+# The Scala Markdown Library

+## Overview

+This is a standalone version of the Markdown library originally developed by the Circumflex folks over at `git://github.com/inca/circumflex.git`

-## 1. Prerequisites
+## Prerequisites

 * Java 6 SDK
 * Apache Maven 2.1 or later
 * Git

-## 2. Build from sources
+## Build from sources

 Clone Circumflex repository:

-    git clone git://github.com/inca/circumflex.git
+    git clone git://github.com/chirino/scalamd.git

 Build with Maven:

-    cd circumflex
+    cd scalamd
     mvn clean install

-## 3. Create new project

-Create a new project from Circumflex Archetype:

-    cd /path/to/my/projects
-    mvn archetype:generate

-and choose `circumflex-archetype` from list.